This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Be mindful to paint some of the hair underneath for an even distribution of highlights.

-Shampoo and Condition
+Shampoo and condition

 If using bleach, follow up with toner

-If you’re using straight-up bleach, follow up with a toner to remove brassiness and give you the color you want for your balayage.
+If you’re using bleach, follow up with a toner to remove brassiness and give you the color you want for your balayage.

 You can do so with a professional gloss or toner, or simply use a purple shampoo for an ashy tone.